Jinnie Jeon, Ph.D.

 - Editorial Review Board Member, Canadian Art Therapy Association Journal (CATAJ)

-- International Professional Member, American Art Therapy Association (AATA)
+- International Professional Member, the American Art Therapy Association (AATA)

 Publications + Presentations